 Emerging from that former guy far more self-actualized, Tucker is telling a new story.
 Retired from fratire writing and the partying lifestyle, Tucker is now happily married (yes, monogamous) with Bishop, his newborn son.
-Today he is an angel investor and start up entrepreneur with a successful and exciting new venture designed to democratize publishing called Book In A Box.
+Today he is an angel investor and start up entrepreneur with a successful and exciting new venture designed to democratize publishing called Scribe Media (formerly Book In A Box).
 He co-founded and co-hosts The Mating Grounds, a popular podcast designed to help men have successful relationships with women.
-And September marks the release of his new book Mate, focused on helping men find Miss Right not by being assholes, but by becoming the best version of themselves.
+And September marks the release of his new book Mate*, focused on helping men find Miss Right not by being assholes, but by becoming the best version of themselves.

 Trust me, the irony of this arc is hardly lost on Tucker.

 Here’s the deal.
 If this podcast is about anything, it’s about transformation.
 Getting honest with yourself and owning your truth.
 It’s about evolving.
 Overcoming negative habits.
 Letting go of things that no longer serve you.

 I was keen to explore these themes with Tucker.
 I really wanted to know why he decided to change.
 What prompted it and how he did it.
 I wanted to know how he currently perceives his past; and what he’s interested in now.
 Most all, I wanted to know what can be mined from his experience that can be of benefit for all of us.

 Don’t get me wrong.
 Tucker is still Tucker.
 Dynamic, charismatic, razor sharp, opinionated, unapologetic and at times characteristically ribald.
 But I also found him to be highly engaging; poised and pleasantly introspective.

 This is a conversation that explores: